friendlyanon/cmake-init-multiple-packages/README.md

 * `multiple-packages_a`
 * `multiple-packages_b`

-These component groups are defined using commands from the `CPackComponent` module, which only take effect if this project is the top-level one, so it's not necessary to guard them.
+These component groups are defined using variables in the `group-a` and `group-b` presets.
+The same result could have been achieved by using commands from the `CPackComponent` module.
 Each component group has 2 components associated to them, which are the runtime and development components.

-Take a look at the [install rules](cmake/install-rules.cmake) for more details.
+Take a look at the [presets](CMakePresets.json) for more details.

 ## Packaging